mezhevikin/converter-help/README.md

 I known that users don't like subscriptions, but unfortunately a one-time purchase is not suitable in this case, because my app has daily expenses.

 1. The app is used by 500,000 users every day, and I need a powerful server to handle all of the traffic.
-2. The app uses a distributed DNS network to ensure that currency rates load quickly from anywhere in the world.
+2. The app uses a distributed DNS network to ensure that exchange rates load quickly from anywhere in the world.
-3. The app aggregates currency rates from 20 sources, some of which are paid.
+3. The app aggregates exchange rates from 20 sources, some of which are paid.

 Subscriptions and ads allow me to focus on developing an amazing product and not worry about how I will pay the bills tomorrow.